mattermost/docs/source/deploy/mattermost-changelog.md

  - Fixed an issue with inline display of WebP images accessed through the public-link feature.
  - Fixed an issue where it wasn’t clear that the ``mmctl import process --bypass-upload --local`` doesn't work if the server is in High Availability.
  - Fixed an issue where the user status would incorrectly be set to offline without checking for connections in other nodes in an High Availability cluster.
- - Fixed a longstanding issue where the at-mention autocomplete could erase post text following the auto-completed at-mention.
+ - Fixed a longstanding issue where the @mention auto-complete could erase post text following the auto-completed @mention.
- - Fixed an issue with the status management to avoid missing notifications.
+ - Fixed an issue with status management to avoid missing notifications.
  - Fixed an issue where audit events were not added for OAuth logins.
  - Fixed an issue with the error check in the message export process.
  - Fixed an issue where pasting in the post text box could not always paste without formatting.